 - Software evaluation metrics for Resource Management, Technical Requirements and Product Quality, including Reliability,

-- Types and methods of software testing to support evaluation in unit, integration and system test phases across the life cycle,
+- Types and methods of software testing to support an evaluation in unit, integration and system test phases across the life cycle,

 - Data and configuration management methods and tools, o Models and simulations supporting software T&E including accreditation status,

-- A defined T&E process consistent with and complementing the software and system development, maintenance and system engineering processes, committed to continuous process improvement and aligned to support project phases and reviews, including an organizational and information flow hierarchy.
+- A defined T&E process consistent with and complement the software and system development, maintenance and system engineering processes, committed to continuous process improvement and aligned to support project phases and reviews, including an organizational and information flow hierarchy.